 Do you know a Cornell faculty member who displays an extraordinary commitment to graduate and/or professional students?
-The Graduate and Professional Student Assembly (GPSA) is currently seeking nominations for its second annual Awards for Excellence in the Teaching, Advising, and Mentoring of Graduate and Professional Students.
+The Graduate and Professional Student Assembly (GPSA) is currently seeking nominations for its third annual Awards for Excellence in the Teaching, Advising, and Mentoring of Graduate and Professional Students.

 Award recipients will be recognized at a reception in early May.
 To find out more about the GPSA Faculty Award and the 2012 recipients please visit the 2012 Award Page.